-Being able to identify all the different trout species is difficult enough, but when it comes to trout hybrids, identifying your catch can be even trickier!
+Being able to identify all the different trout and char species is difficult enough, but when it comes to trout hybrids, identifying your catch can be even trickier!
 Two of the hardest trout fish to tell apart are brook trout and splake.
 So, I decided to write an article that can help you differentiate between the two.

 If you want to know everything about the interesting topic of brook trout vs. splake, all you have to do is keep reading!

 What Is the Difference Between Brook Trout and Splake?

 As splake are hybrids of brook trout and lake trout, they closely resemble both of these species, making it fairly difficult to identify them.